thebashpotato/MattDev_NvimConfig/README.md

 ## Installation

-Warning - This is not a polished install, its just a place for me to keep my config for now.
+Warning - This is not a polished install, its just a place for me to keep my config, and remind my self of all the pre-reqs this config requries

 ```bash
 # install dependencies